 Sharing time means finding ways to exercise with your children.
 This could be using jogging strollers, walking while wearing your baby, taking family yoga classes, or playing active games with the kids like soccer or roughhousing.

 Before having kids, you can rely on one or two ways of getting exercise, but after kids, you need to use all four methods.
 Why?
 Because in the land of motherhood there are so many interruptions and changes to routines that you can’t count on any one mode to get in your daily fitness needs.
-If you learn what works for you in all four modes, you will be equipped to create the fit life you want.
+If you learn what works for you, create your own postpartum fitness plan, in all four modes, you will be equipped to create the fit life you want.